angular/angular-cli/README.md

 If run with the watch argument `--watch` (shorthand `-w`) builds will run when source files have changed and tests will run after each successful build

+**WARNING:** On Windows, `ng test` is hitting a file descriptor limit (see https://github.com/angular/angular-cli/issues/977).
+The solution for now is to instead run `ng serve` and `ng test --build=false` in separate console windows.

 ### Running end-to-end tests